 Who are the favourites to win EuroBasket 2025?

-According to iBet’s latest odds, Serbia and Germany are viewed as co-favourites to win the title, thanks to their star-studded rosters and dominant group stage showings.
+According to ibet’s latest odds, Serbia and Germany are viewed as co-favourites to win the title, thanks to their star-studded rosters and dominant group stage showings.
 Serbia, led by Nikola Jokić, and Germany, featuring NBA talent like Franz Wagner, have odds in the range of 3.0–3.5, indicating a tight race.
 Other contenders include Turkey (after a 5–0 group run) and France, while defending champ Spain’s early exit has eliminated one pre-tournament favourite.
 Of course, knockout basketball can produce surprises as a dark horse like Slovenia or Italy could upset the odds.

 Where is EuroBasket 2025 being held?